[Updated March, 2023]

 - Vitamin C: A big part of maintaining healthy skin, Vitamin C is important to promoting skin elasticity, strong blood vessels, iron absorption, and antioxidant function.

 - Vitamin D: Vitamin D is a key component of maintaining healthy bones and teeth.
-Vitamin D can also play a role in reducing arterial inflammation; those deficient in Vitamin D may be up to 80% more likely to suffer a heart attack or stroke.
+Vitamin D may boost testosterone levels, and can also play a role in reducing arterial inflammation; those deficient in Vitamin D may be up to 80% more likely to suffer a heart attack or stroke.